ppetrovtv/pine_script_docs/source/language/Execution_model.rst

 --------------------

-A number of ``barstate.*`` built-in variables provide information about the current type of bar update (historical, realtime, intra-bar, closing update, etc.).
+A number of ``barstate.*`` built-in variables provide information about the current type of bar update (historical, realtime, intra-bar, closing, etc.).
 The page where they are documented also contains a script that allows you to visualize the distinction described above between elapsed realtime bars and historical bars: :doc:`/essential/Bar_states_Built-in_variables_barstate`.

 This page explains the details of strategy calculations: :doc:`/essential/Strategies`.